openFyde/getting-started/README.md

 Similarly, if you wish to utilise FydeOS online account and sync features provided by https://account.fydeos.com, you will need to apply for an openFyde Developer API key and include it in the same `~/.googleapikeys` file.
 At this moment the application is done manually by sending an email to [dev-support@openfyde.io](mailto:dev-support@openfyde.io) including your FydeOS account(you can sign up for a new one if you don't have it already) details, the team will process your application as soon as possible.

-Once you have your openFyde Developer API key, you need to append them to the `~/.googleapikeys` file in the format as below:
+Once you have your openFyde Developer API key, you need to append it to the `~/.googleapikeys` file in the format below (note that there is no space before the `:`):

 ```
-'fydeos_default_client_id' : 'your openFyde Developer API client id',
+'fydeos_default_client_id': 'your openFyde Developer API client id',
-'fydeos_default_client_secret' : 'your openFyde Developer API client secret',
+'fydeos_default_client_secret': 'your openFyde Developer API client secret',

 ```